 Yes!
 Microsoft recently started rolling out the latest Windows 11 22H2 patch update on 20th September 2022 via batches to its users worldwide.
-But within a few hours, many unfortunate Windows 11 users have started reporting multiple performance-related issues with their Nvidia graphics cards.
-It seems that somehow the Nvidia graphics drivers became outdated or incompatible with the new 22H2 update parameters, which are unexpected.
+But within a few hours, many unfortunate Windows 11 users reported multiple performance-related issues with their Nvidia graphics cards.
+It seems that somehow, the Nvidia graphics drivers became outdated or incompatible with the new 22H2 update parameters, which are unexpected.

 Fix: Low FPS Using NVIDIA Graphics Card After Windows 11 Update